thosgood/this-weeks-finds/markdown/251-300/week295.md

 But what do I mean by "boundary conditions"?
 Well, one sort of boundary condition is to fix the "electrostatic potential" at the input and output vertices of our graph.
-Remember from last week that the electrostatic potential is a function φ on the vertices of our graph.
+Remember from last week that the electrostatic potential is a function \varphi on the vertices of our graph.
 So, we'll specify the value of this function at the input and output vertices.
 Then we'll compute its values at all the other vertices using the principle of minimum power.